nickwallen/metron-commit-stuff/README.md

      git push upstream master
 ```

 (4) To this point nothing has been committed or merged to `apache/master`.
-If you are happy with the state of this local repo, then simply follow the instructions to push the changes.
-If you are not happy, simply re-run the script.
+If you are happy with the state of this local repo, then simply follow the instructions to push the changes to Apache.
+If you are not happy, simply start over.
+Nothing changes in Apache Land until you run the following command.

 ```
 cd /Users/nallen/tmp/incubator-metron